 Finally, as can be seen above, the model predicts that for any probability p, following the ABC+ D- ISO control trials participants should be maximally confident that object D is not a blicket but should treat objects A-C equivalently.
 Taken together, a simple Bayesian model predicts that learners should be maximally confident about the status of a candidate cause when it is shown in isolation, but should treat objects that are shown in combination equivalently.

 Associative learning: the traditional RW model.
 In contrast to a simple Bayesian model, learners who rely on a cognitive mechanism that can be captured by the traditional RW model should adjust their beliefs about the status of a candidate cause by an amount that is equal to the difference between the outcome that participants observe (i.e., whether or not the blicket machine activates) and participants’ beliefs about whether a given candidate cause will activate the machine.
 On this account, this difference is “scaled” by the salience of the effect (i.e., how causal the effect appears) and the salience of the candidate causes.
 Crucially, unlike the Bayesian inference perspective, learners who use this mechanism to reason about causal events need not represent a psychological hypothesis space.
 Rather, learners’ inferences are based on prediction error between what they observe and what they expect.
-The predictions that this model makesmain and control trials and the ISO main and control trials are shown below.
+The predictions that this model makes for how participants should treat the objects after the BB main and control trials and the ISO main and control trials are shown below.